Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: introduction

 There are numerous challenges in applying the Huffman coding on a data coupled with concept drift.
 The nodes in the tree can no longer be fixed.
 The Huffman tree should learn the environment in an online fashion.
 What leaf nodes represent also has to change with time.
 We learn an adaptive codebook for the leaf nodes using the audio bag-of-words approach \cite{lim2015robust}.
-The audio segments are converted to the words, and a group of words is classified as an anomaly based on the coding cost.
+Audio segments are converted to words, and a group of words is classified as an anomaly based on the coding cost.
 Along with the classification, the new data is also used to update the codebook as well as the tree structure.
 Traditionally, when a new sample does not match any of the Gaussians in the AGMM based approach, the weakest Gaussian is replaced with a new one corresponding to the new data \cite{cristani2004line,cristani2007audio}.
 We propose to use a node merging strategy instead of node replacement in the Huffman tree.
-After updating the tree parameters at the arrival of a new sample, the tree nodes that are relatively close are merged.
+After updating the tree parameters at the arrival of a new sample, relatively close tree nodes are merged.
 We experimentally found that the number of required nodes in the tree never explodes, no matter how long the data is.
-The node merging strategy also solves the problem of two distribution modes drifting close to each other, which actually represent a single mode.
+The node merging strategy also solves the problem of two data nodes drifting close to each other, which actually represent a single node.
 In this way, we never completely forget any past data.